pwjensen/WebServer/README.md

 ## Introduction
 This report examines a Python script designed to run a basic HTTP web server.
 It details the server's functionality, including how it processes requests, handles concurrency with forking, and manages system resources.
 Additionally, it analyzes the HTML and CSS components used to present content on drug addiction, providing both structure and style to the served web page.

+## Project Goals
+The primary objective of this project is to create a web server that not only serves static content effectively but also addresses critical information on drug abuse and addiction.
+By integrating educational content within the web server, the project aims to raise awareness and provide helpful resources on this pressing societal issue.

+## Significance of the Project
+Drug abuse and addiction represent significant public health challenges globally.
+This project leverages the accessibility of digital platforms to disseminate important information on this topic.
+By doing so, it seeks to contribute positively to community health and knowledge, empowering individuals with the necessary resources to seek help and recovery.

 ## Server and Content Integration

 ### 1. **Sockets**